-This is by no means a complete list, but just goes to show that the process of managing risks can be very subjective and ultimately your organization will want to document its own procedures for risk management that will likely be rooted in one of these methodologies.
+This is by no means a complete list, but it demonstrates that the process of managing risks can be very subjective and ultimately your organization will want to document its own procedures for risk management that will likely be rooted in one of these methodologies.

 Creating Your Risk Registry

 Regardless of which framework your risk management program is based on, the very first step will be some form of assessing and documenting your risks.
 The repository of all of your active risks is what we refer to as a "risk registry".
 Many organizations, when first starting out, will use spreadsheet software, like Microsoft Excel, as their risk registry because it is fairly straightforward and readily available.
 Using spreadsheet software to track your risks usually starts out well because its only one person managing them, but issues begin to arise as your risk management program expands.
-You begin to see flaws in the approach once you invite others to participate in your risk evaluation processes because it is difficult to have multiple people utilizing the spreadsheet at the same time.
+Flaws begin to surface once you invite others to participate in your risk evaluation processes because it is difficult to have multiple people utilizing the spreadsheet at the same time.
 You'll realize that your program cannot grow without others submitting their risks, but a spreadsheet doesn't allow for separating out permissions of those who can contribute risks from those who will manage them.
-Ultimately, the model of using spreadsheets to manage risk will fall over the moment you want to build automation into your workflows as functionality like using customized assessment questionnaires and sending emails about pending actions are virtually impossible.
-This is the point where organizations typically will begin looking into tools to perform Governance, Risk Management, and Compliance (GRC) activities.
+Ultimately, the model of using spreadsheets to manage risk will breakdown when you attempt to build automation into your workflows.
+Basic functionality like scheduling emails to be sent about pending actions or performing risk assessments with reusable questionnaires are virtually impossible.
+This is a common inflection point where organizations will begin looking into tools to perform Governance, Risk Management, and Compliance (GRC) activities.

 Once your risks are in the registry, you'll have access to a variety of pre-defined reporting along with a Dynamic Risk Report that gives you the ability to report on virtually any aspect of your risk management program.
 If you have already gone down the spreadsheet path and are looking to move into a comprehensive GRC platform, we highly recommend our licensed Import-Export functionality.
 With this plug-and-play module, there's no need to manually recreate all of your risks.
 You simply map the columns in your spreadsheet to the fields in SimpleRisk and it will automatically ingest all of your risk data.
 If you find that our default fields don't reflect everything that you would like to track, we would also recommend our licensed Customization functionality.
 This module provides you with the ability to create your own custom fields in SimpleRisk, remove existing fields, and change the ordering of fields on the page.
-It is this level of customization that makes SimpleRisk flexible enough to accommodate virtually any risk management framework or desired workflow.
+This level of customization is a key component in making SimpleRisk flexible enough to accommodate virtually any risk management framework or desired workflow.

 Assessing Your Risks

 Often times organizations will become so laser focused on the goal of having a registry in which to store their risks that they will completely bypass the topic of how they will assess the risks that will go in there.
-Risks can be discovered through a wide variety of means.
-Probably the most common way for a risk to be discovered is accidentally by a staff member who happens to come across one while doing something else job related.
+Risks can be identified in a wide variety of means.
+Probably the most common way for a risk to be discovered occurs accidentally by a staff member who happens to come across one while performing their day-to-day activities.
 At that point, they will have a choice to make.
 Will they continue on with what they were doing in hopes that they will still remember to note the risk later?
-Or will they note the risk now and then move on with what they were doing?
-The answer will likely depend on how cumbersome it is for them to submit their new found risk.
-It is for this reason that we highly recommend that our customers enable the ability for everyone in their organization to be able to submit new risks.
-They don't have to fill out all of the details or even have a verbose description of the risk.
-Even something as simple as submitting a risk subject that will remind them at a later point about what it was that they discovered.
-Somebody from the risk management team can then note the submission and follow up with the submitter at a later time when they're not in the middle of a task.
+Or will they document the risk now and then move on with what they were doing?
+The answer will likely depend on how cumbersome it is for them to submit their newly found risk.
+It is for this reason that we highly recommend to our customers that they enable the ability for everyone in their organization to be able to submit new risks.
+They don't have to fill out all of the risk details or even enter a verbose description of the risk.
+If staff members are encouraged to simply enter a risk subject to serve as a reminder at a later point about what it was that they discovered, this can be a very effective best practice.
+Somebody from the risk management team can then note the submission and follow up with the submitter at a more convenient time in the future.

 Another common means of assessing risks is through the use of vulnerability management tools.
 These tools will scan your environment and test for open ports and known vulnerabilities that affect your servers.
 While these tools typically have some level of built in mechanism for remediation and re-assessment, they usually do a poor job of managing the risk itself.
 For this reason, one of the other benefits of our licensed Import-Export feature is a direct integration with common vulnerability assessment tools like Rapid7 Nexpose and Tenable.io.
-SimpleRisk will take all of the vulnerabilities discovered by this tool and compress them into a risk for each unique vulnerability and all of the assets associated with it.
-Additionally, it can create tagging for those vulnerabilities based on things like the affected operating system or software version, making it easy to report on the things you're interested in.
+SimpleRisk will take all of the vulnerabilities discovered with these tools and compress them into a single risk for each unique vulnerability and all of the assets associated with it.
+This eliminates the notoriously annoying issue of duplicate vulnerabilities with scanning tools.
+Additionally, it can create tagging for those vulnerabilities based on things like the affected operating system or software version, making it easy to report on the categories in which you're most interested.
 Management of these vulnerability risks becomes far simpler and more efficient with this approach.

 Planning Mitigations for your Risks

-When evaluating a risk, you do it under the lens of what your leadership is willing to accept as is versus what they feel they need to take action on.
-Which decision they make will be different for every organization and is sometimes referred to as their "risk appetite".
-In SimpleRisk, we represent this line with a configurable Risk Appetite slider.
+When evaluating a risk, it should be done through the lens of what your leadership is willing to accept "as is" versus those risks where they feel action should be taken.
+Which decision they make will vary from one organization to another and is often times referred to as their "risk appetite".
+In SimpleRisk, we represent this line of risk tolerance with a configurable Risk Appetite slider.

-Once you have your risk appetite defined, then you can use this as the guideline to determine which risks are outside of your appetite and require additional investment versus which risks are inside of your appetite and are able to be accepted.
-In SimpleRisk, our Risk Appetite Report evaluates the residual risk remaining in order to determine which risks fall into which category.
-This helps you to prioritize your time working on the items that have the biggest risk for your organization.
+Once you define your risk appetite, this can be used as the guideline to determine which risks are outside of your appetite and require additional investment versus which risks are inside of your appetite and are able to be accepted.
+In SimpleRisk, our Risk Appetite Report automatically evaluates the Residual Risk score as the reference point to determine which risks fall into which category.
+This helps prioritize your time so you end up working on the items that present the biggest risk for your organization.

 Performing Management Reviews of your Risks

 While it's true that having a risk registry and planning mitigations for your risks are probably the two most critical risk management activities, the reality is that your risk management program will not be successful if management is not involved in the process.
 As SimpleRisk's Founder and CEO, Josh Sokol, explains in his "Why Management Doesn't Understand Your Security Woes" blog post, the role of the security practitioner in the risk management process is to assess and convey risk.
-Their goal should be to drive visibility and accountability up the chain of management.
-And since management controls how the organization's limited resources (people and money) are allocated, it is only natural that the risk acceptance responsibility belongs to them.
+Their goal should be to drive visibility and accountability up management chain.
+And since management controls how the organization's limited resources (people and money) are allocated, it is only natural that they should own the responsibility of risk acceptance.

 The challenge that comes with involving management in the risk acceptance process is that not every manager needs to see, let alone review, every single risk.
 For example, the manager of the Unix Team doesn't care about a risk resulting from failing Windows patching.
 For this reason, we want our risk review process to only require input from the relevant managers.
 Additionally, we need to take the severity of a risk into account when determining which manager should be performing the review.
 This is because the severity of a risk is a measure of the likelihood and impact to the organization.
-That same Unix Team manager likely does care about a Very High risk resulting from a data breach on one of their systems, but when we contextualize it, we realize that the resources required to mitigate that risk in a reasonable timeframe may be outside of their direct control.
+That same Unix Team manager may care a great deal about a Very High risk resulting from a data breach on one of their systems, but when we contextualize it, we realize that the resources required to mitigate that risk in a reasonable timeframe may be outside of their direct control.
 More importantly, if that data breach were to actually occur before a mitigation could be put in place, the consequences of that would likely be felt across the entire organization.
 This means that, ideally, it would be a member of our organization's Executive Leadership Team who would review that risk and determine the course of action.
-What we really need is a risk management platform that is capable of handling risk acceptance taking both the risk ownership and the severity contexts into account.
+The goal here is to leverage a risk management platform that is capable of handling risk acceptance by taking both the context of risk ownership and risk severity into account.